Enquire to get Daniel Domscheit-Berg's fees and availabilty for you next event

 One of our consultants will get back to you soon

-Daniel Domscheit-Berg, born in 1978, helped build the WikiLeaks platform from late 2007 to September 2010, and acted as its spokesperson under the pseudonym Daniel Schmitt.
+Daniel Domscheit-Berg, born in 1978, is a German activist and IT security expert.
+He helped build the WikiLeaks platform from late 2007 to September 2010, and acted as its spokesperson under the pseudonym Daniel Schmitt.
 He quit WikiLeaks over disputes about its strategic orientation, lack of transparency and management style.
 Domscheit-Berg wrote a book about his experiences "Inside WikiLeaks“, which was published in early 2011, was translated into 23 languages and was one source for the subsequent Hollywood movie "The Fifth Estate".